How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 italki

-Italki is an online language-learning platform.
-There are more than 50 Swedish teachers available.
+Italki is an online language-learning platform with more than 50 Swedish teachers available.
 You can choose a teacher based on what you want to learn, the teacher’s availability, and more.
-Teachers set their own prices which lets you find one that fits your budget.
+Teachers set their own prices which lets you find one that fits your budget and makes learning Swedish accessible.
+My favorite italki feature is that you can message your tutors beforehand to let them know what you want to study.
+All teachers create their own curriculum, so you can focus on your weaknesses or review what you’ve learned.
 Most teachers offer a discounted trial class so you can see if they are a good fit for you.
 You can also read more in this italki review.

 Preply

 Preply is a platform that’s similar to italki.
-There are more than 60 Swedish teachers available.
-You can check their profiles to see their bio, schedule, and past student review.
-Preply also offers a satisfaction guarantee.
+There are more than 60 Swedish teachers available, and you can check their profiles to see their bio, schedule, and past student reviews.
+Preply sells lessons in bundles so it’s important to find a tutor you like.
+Most Preply tutors also offer discounted trial lessons, so you can try a couple to see which one fits your learning style the best.
 If you aren’t satisfied with your tutor during your trial lesson, you can take another trial class for free.
 You can read more about it in this Preply review.

 The Swedish Teacher

-The Swedish Teacher is a platform specifically for Swedish learners.
-You can choose if you want to take one-on-one lessons or small group lessons.
+The Swedish Teacher is a platform specifically for Swedish learners who want to take online lessons on Zoom or Skype.
+This is a very flexible option because you can choose between one-on-one lessons or small group lessons depending on what you’re most comfortable with.
 They offer a wide range of levels, from A1-C2 as well as special topics like Swedish at Work and writing lessons.
-You take classes over Skype or Zoom, and they have a flexible schedule so you can take class when it’s convenient for you.
+The lessons have flexible schedules so you can take class when it’s convenient for you.
 You can sign up for a free trial lesson on their website.

 Study with High-Quality Swedish Books